programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ## Using Natural Language Processing

 This lesson presents a reproducible workflow for interpreting AI tool licence agreements through Natural Language Processing (NLP): the field of digital research involving interaction between computers and human language (Stryker & Holdsworth, n.d.).
-NLP encompasses tasks such as text analysis, translation, and parts-of-speech tagging, used here to extract key terms and clauses in AI terms and conditions.
-This informs the construction of a dictionary of ‘red flags’ from licence conditions, and provides a walkthrough for you to develop your own institutional AI preparedness, alongside extant guidance (Colavizza & Jaillant, 2026).
-Our lesson focuses on terms associated with AI tool use, however connects these issues to broader contracts and licences negotiated by libraries, for instance database and data sharing agreements.
+NLP encompasses tasks such as text analysis, translation, and parts-of-speech tagging, though used here to extract key terms and clauses in AI terms and conditions.
+This informs the construction of a dictionary of ‘red flags’ from licence conditions, and provides walkthrough for you to increase your own AI preparedness, alongside extant guidance (Colavizza & Jaillant, 2026).
+Our lesson focuses on terms associated with AI use, however connects these issues to broader licence issues negotiated by libraries, for instance data sharing agreements.

-The language used in our dictionary was informed by reading current guidance on approaching AI licences (JiSC, n.d.; Holt & Kefalea, 2025), as well as extracting common AI-related terms found in the [ESAC Initiative’s registry of open licence agreements](https://esac-initiative.org/about/transformative-agreements/agreement-registry/).
-Therefore, our dictionary, accessible as part of this lesson through Zenodo [^1], attempts to closely fit with current contractual language.
-Without this tailoring of NLP approaches, we risk extracting non-relevant language, instead of interpreting potentially problematic terms associated with extractive or risky AI use.
-However, though reiteratively refined and discussed, our dictionary is likely to extract some non-relevant clauses, and will not fully generalise to every AI licence.
-Therefore, we provide a corpus of AI tool licences, actively being considered by the University of Buffalo, through Estrada's project involvement, but also seek to scale down our lesson to work on individual licences, supporting solo librarians in interpreting AI terms and conditions, as well as whole copyright and licensing teams.
+The language used in our dictionary was informed by reading current guidance on approaching AI licences (JiSC, n.d.; Holt & Kefalea, 2025), and extracting common AI-related terms found in the [ESAC Initiative’s registry of open licence agreements](https://esac-initiative.org/about/transformative-agreements/agreement-registry/).
+Therefore, our dictionary is accessible through Programming Historian [full dictionary](assets/enablar-lesson-4/red-flag-dict), and attempts to closely fit with current AI contractual language.
+Without this NLP tailoring, we risk extracting non-relevant language, instead of interpreting potentially problematic terms associated with extractive or risky AI use.
+Though reiteratively refined and discussed, our dictionary is still likely to extract some non-relevant clauses, and may not fully generalise to every AI licence.
+Therefore, we provide a corpus of AI tool licences, actively being considered by the University of Buffalo, but also scale down our lesson for those working on individual licences.
+In this way, we hope to support solo librarians and researchers in interpreting AI terms and conditions, as well as broader copyright and licensing teams.

-Another limitation is that the ESAC agreements used to construct our NLP dictionary are from non-AI providers, due to open availability, and instead consist of publishing contracts from the [Association of Computing Machinery](https://www.acm.org), [University of Cambridge Press](https://www.cambridge.org), [Royal Society](https://royalsocietypublishing.org) and [emerald publishing](https://www.emerald.com).
-That said, ESAC’s registry of licence agreements ranges in geographical jurisdiction, thereby providing a way to generalise our dictionary construction beyond a purely Anglo-American context.
+Another lesson qualification is that the ESAC agreements used to construct our NLP dictionary are largely from publishing contracts, not direct AI providers, due to their being limited public availability.
+Instead, they come from the [Association of Computing Machinery](https://www.acm.org), [University of Cambridge Press](https://www.cambridge.org), [Royal Society](https://royalsocietypublishing.org) and [emerald publishing](https://www.emerald.com).
+That said, ESAC’s registry ranges in geographical jurisdiction, thereby providing a way to generalise our dictionary construction beyond a purely Anglo-American context.

-Lastly, this lesson ends with a discusson from the Authors’ own positionality as librarians and digital researchers, and provides a human review of our extracted red flags from the corpus constructed by Estrada.
-This not only evaluates our NLP approach, considering whether returned terms and conditions are truly red flags, but offers a reflective review of affordances and limitations of our process in supporting critical AI use within libraries.
+Lastly, this lesson ends with a discusson from the Authors’ own positionality as librarians and digital researchers, and provides a human review of our extracted red flags from the University of Buffalo corpus, constructed by Estrada.
+This not only evaluates our NLP approach, considering whether returned terms and conditions are truly red flags, but offers a reflective review of our process's affordances and limitations in supporting critical AI use within libraries.

 ## Some Disclaimers …

 #### Not Legal Advice

-We do not intend for this lesson to be seen as legal advice, but instead hope it informs critical engagement with AI, within humanities research and libraries, especially around outstanding risks from: institutional compliance, tool cost, warranties, indemnities and liability.
+We do not intend for this lesson to be legal advice, but instead hope it informs critical engagement with AI, within humanities research and libraries, especially around outstanding risks from: institutional compliance, tool cost, warranties, indemnities and liability.
 Therefore, this lesson does, and should not, replace local expertise from copyright officers or IP managers, or anyone else working to advise staff, students and organisations on licences in a professional capacity.
-Instead, this lesson offers a compliant way of siphoning down complex legal documents into structured data for specialist human review.
+Instead, this lesson provides a compliant way of siphoning down complex legal documents into structured data for specialist human review.

 #### Legal Jurisdictions, Terms and Transferability

-In reviewing our own positionality, we also find certain legal concepts to be heavily Anglo-American centered, such as Fair Dealing as a copyright exception (UK Government, 2021).
-However, where possible, we seek to connect these understandings with other geographies.
-We also draw on AI tool licence agreements from tool providers outside of the UK and America as case examples, notably [Transkribus](https://www.transkribus.org), which is maintained and developed by the Austrian-based academic cooperative [Recognising and Enriching Archival Documents](https://www.transkribus.org/about).
+In reviewing our own positionality, we find certain legal concepts to be heavily Anglo-American centered, such as Fair Dealing as a copyright exception (UK Government, 2021).
+Therefore, where possible, we seek to connect these understandings with other geographies.
+We also draw on AI tool licences from providers outside of the UK and America as case examples, though still Eurocentric: notably [Transkribus](https://www.transkribus.org), which is maintained and developed by the Austrian-based academic cooperative [Recognising and Enriching Archival Documents](https://www.transkribus.org/about).

-The licences marketed to the University of Buffalo and Birmingham differ, due to their legal jurisdictions.
+The licences marketed to the University of Buffalo and Birmingham also differ, due to their legal jurisdictions.
 This constructs a comparative dataset, important in light of increasing internationalism and collaboration, global library infrastructure and wider challenges from AI misuse, also contended with by multi-national organisations such as [AI4LAM](https://sites.google.com/view/ai4lam).

-Another key variable, unable to be fully accounted for within this lesson, is the appetite for risk exercised by local institutions, both universities and their libraries, as well as individual researchers.
+Another key variable, unable to be fully accounted for within this lesson, is the appetite for risk exercised by local institutions, as well as individual researchers.
 As such, this lesson does not seek to guide readers to manage and respond to risk brought from unsanctioned AI usage, but instead presents a way to identify possible red flags to be aware of.

 ## Preliminaries

 #### Data Type and Format

-We provide 31 born digital AI licence PDFs (103,396 words), collated primarily by Estrada with input from Fenlon, based on tools considered for institutional licensing at the University of Buffalo and University of Birmingham.
+We provide 29 born digital AI licence PDFs (103,396 words), collated primarily by Estrada with input from Fenlon, based on tools considered for institutional licensing at the University of Buffalo and University of Birmingham.

 However, we scale down our lesson to also work on individual licence agreements.

 #### What NLP Handles Well

-Structured data, especially where textual content can be pre-determined or modelled closely.
+NLP works well on structured data, especially when language can be pre-determined or modelled closely.
 We realise the limitations in this method, and offer a robust dictionary for relevant AI tool licence flags, that we trust will have a degree of transferability to other agreements.
-However, following the code syntax allows for the dictionary to be edited as a fluid resource.
+Following the code syntax also allows for the dictionary to be edited as a fluid resource.

-In order for our lesson to remain focused on NLP and AI red flags, we use born digital PDFs, pre-converted to computer-readable text.
-This avoids the process of (re)OCRing material with complex layouts, although, due to the formulaic nature of terms and condition licenses, OCR tools are likely to be effective in digitally transcribing such material.
-The quality of machine-readable text from these born digital agreements was manually checked, as well as tested through the following code, before NLP processing.
-Although we highlight occassional errors in our discussion review, these were minimal and did not warrant a full re-OCRing of the licence material.
+To keep our lesson focused on NLP and AI red flags, we use born digital PDFs, pre-converted to computer-readable text.
+This avoids the process of (re)OCRing material with complex layouts; although, due to the formulaic nature of terms and condition licenses, OCR tools are likely to be effective in digitally transcribing such material.
+The quality of machine-readable text from these born digital agreements was manually checked, as well as tested throughout our lesson's code.
+Although we highlight occassional errors in our discussion review, these were minimal and did not warrant a full re-OCRing of the licences used.

 #### Hardware Constraints

 This NLP workflow was constructed and tested using an Apple Mac Silicon I, with 8MB RAM.
-As such, similar devices should be able to enact this lesson’s code straight, although slight Python syntax adaptations may be needed depending on your Operating System, if you are using this code locally.
+As such, similar devices should be able to enact this lesson’s code outright, although this code was constructured to minimise syntax variations when using other Operating Systems.

-Nonetheless, we also directly link to our [Jupyter Notebook](https://jupyter.org) scaffold and coding environment, through a web-based .ipynb file, which circumvents the local downloading of software packages.
+We also provide a direct link to our [Jupyter Notebook](https://jupyter.org) scaffold and coding environment, through a web-based .ipynb file.
+This circumvents the local downloading of software packages, or running of Jupyter.

 #### Admin Privileges?

 Initially downloading Jupyter Notebooks may require administrative privileges, if using an institutional device.
-However, provided that spaCy is downloaded - the following code can also be deployed within your computer terminal, without Jupyter.
+However, provided that spaCy is downloaded - the following code can also be deployed locally within your computer terminal, without Jupyter.
 [Real Python](https://realpython.com/run-python-scripts/) offers solid guidance on the range of code deployment options, if unable to use Jupyter.
+Our web-based notebook, with pre-downloaded code libraries, also avoids any administrative issues.

 #### Scalability